ysfkel/Blockchain-Market-Place/readme.md

   to test the application
   you should have 3 accounts from  ganache cli

-  choose set aside one account for the foloowing role:
+  choose set aside one account for each of the following roles:
-  - Owner / Admin : Will approve potential vendors request for a vendor account
+  - Owner / Admin : Will approve potential vendor's request for a vendor account
   - Vendor - Will place a vendor request, if accepted by admin, the following options will appear after switching back to vendor account from meta mask
              - Create Store, Manage Stores.